KUVN-DT

 KUVN-DT (channel 23) is a television station licensed to Garland, Texas, United States, broadcasting the Spanish-language Univision network to the Dallas–Fort Worth metroplex.
 It is owned and operated by TelevisaUnivision alongside UniMás outlet KSTR-DT (channel 49).
-The two stations share studios on Bryan Street in downtown Dallas; KUVN-DT's transmitter is located in Cedar Hill, Texas.
+The two stations share studios at the Univision Tower on Bryan Street in downtown Dallas; KUVN-DT's transmitter is located in Cedar Hill, Texas.

 History

 Prior history of UHF channel 23 in Dallas–Fort Worth

 Channel 23 was originally allocated to Dallas proper.
 The UHF Television Co.—a coalition of local oilmen—had applied for channel 23 construction permits in Dallas and Houston; the permits were granted in 1953, but they were never built and would be deleted by the Federal Communications Commission (FCC) in 1955.

 As an educational station

 The Richardson Independent School District then signed on an educational television station on channel 23 on February 29, 1960, KRET-TV.
 It was the first television station in the United States to be owned by a school district (beating KERA-TV, which was founded by the Dallas Independent School District, by eight months).
 KRET only broadcast on weekdays during the school year for only two hours a day initially, before expanding to the entire school day.
 Costing only $75,000 to build, it operated out of Richardson Junior High School before moving to Richardson High School in 1963.
 Although operating on a full-service license, the station only provided a signal up to 20 mi from its transmitter.
 KRET-TV ceased operations in May 1970 and, on August 31, was transitioned to the "TAGER" closed-circuit television system used for high school and college telecourses; the broadcast license was returned to the FCC.